Abdoubenjy/Machine-Learning/README.md

-Part 1: Data Preparation and Model Training
+Part 1: ML Flowers --> Data Preparation and Model Training

 This section focuses on preparing the dataset and implementing a Linear Regression model to make predictions.
 The key tasks include: